Frequently Asked Questions About the Common Cold

 For relief from a sore throat, try gargling with salt water.

 5. How effective are natural remedies like zinc, echinacea, and vitamin C?

-As for vitamin C's effects, a recent survey of 65 years' worth of studies found limited benefit.
-The researchers found no evidence that vitamin C prevents colds.
-However, they did find evidence that vitamin C may shorten how long you suffer from a cold.
-One large study found that people who took a vitamin C megadose -- 8 grams on the first day of a cold -- shortened the duration of their colds.
+As for vitamin C, a recent look at 65 years of studies found limited benefit.
+The researchers saw no evidence that it prevents colds.
+But they did find signs that your colds might not last as long if you take vitamin C. One large study found that people who took a megadose -- 8 grams on the first day they got sick -- shortened the length of their colds.